NCACC County Management Fellowship Program

 The Association is committed to helping develop the next generation of county management stalwarts.
 Through the NCACC-ICMA County Management Fellowship Program, the NCACC seeks to place a handful of recent Master of Public Administration (MPA) program graduates who have interest in North Carolina county management careers into full-time, 1- or 2-year salaried fellowships with seasoned N.C. county managers.

 The program is modeled after the Local Government Management Fellowship administered by the International City-County Management Association (ICMA), which partners with the NCACC on the County Management Fellowship Program.

 Any interested county will need to demonstrate a commitment to providing a rewarding career experience for the Fellow in the application process by indicating potential projects, activities and responsibilities for the Fellow.
 A Memorandum of Understanding and host application (linked above) that provides a detailed work plan are required.

 For fellowships that follow a fiscal year, ICMA provides the NCACC with a pool of pre-screened, North Carolina-based applicants from its fellowship program, ensuring high-quality talent for participating counties.
 The Association will then share those applications with interested host counties, which can then choose which applicants to interview.
 The host county controls offers of employment, start and completion dates of the fellowship, and other employment details.

-The Association also works directly with its contacts at UNC system MPA programs to solicit for applicants for placements that do not follow the fiscal year.
+The Association also works directly with contacts at UNC system MPA programs to solicit for applicants for placements, including those that do not follow the fiscal year.

-If you are a current MPA student or recent graduate and are interested in opportunities within the fellowship program, send a resume and letter of interest to Jason King, Associate Director of Education with the NCACC, at firstname.lastname@example.org.
+If you are a current MPA student or recent graduate and are interested in opportunities within the fellowship program, send a resume and letter of interest to Jason King, NCACC Director of Education and Conferences, at firstname.lastname@example.org or 919-715-0045.